Biden, Bernie’s Super Tuesday brawl to shape Democratic race

 “To all of Amy and Pete’s millions of supporters, the door is open.
 Come on in,” Sanders said.
 “We all share the understanding that together we are going to beat Donald Trump.”

-And Trump himself, reveling in his role as pundit-in-chief, weigh in on the contest to choose his general election opponent.
-He followed up a screed at a North Carolina rally the night before — in which he delivered broadsides against all of the candidates — with tweets Tuesday morning focused on Bloomberg, claiming the billionaire could “never recover from his incompetent debate performances.”
+And Trump himself, reveling in his role as pundit-in-chief, weighed in on the contest to choose his general election opponent, declaring at a coronavirus briefing that the eventual identity of his general election opponent did not matter: “Whoever it is it is, we’ll take them all.”

+“Biden has come up a little bit and I don’t know what’s happened with Bernie.
+I think they’re trying to take it away from him,” said Trump, again trying to stoke division in the Democratic field.
+“I think it’s going to be a very interesting evening of television and I will be watching.”

 Bloomberg’s stock is at risk of fading as Biden gains ground.
 But the billionaire will still be a major factor on Tuesday.